Cosmology with voids: Voids in numerical realizations of the cosmic web

-We run an $n$-body code to simulate large chunks of the universe and to evaluate the cosmological information encoded by voids.
+We create realizations of large chunks of the universe with an $n$-body particle algorithmm to evaluate the cosmological information encoded by voids.
 Our approach is based on the adhesion approximation \cite{weinberg1990}; similar $n$-body realization methods include the PATCHY code \cite{kitaura2014}.
-We use the Zel'dovich approximation in step-wise fashion; we allow particles to free stream with updates as large-scale structures emerge.
+In our implementation, we use the Zel'dovich approximation in step-wise fashion, allowing particles to free stream with updates as large-scale structures emerge.
 Critically, the adhesion approximation adds small-scale viscous diffusion to mitigate the problem of trajectory crossings that arise when free streams of matter in the Zel'dovich flows pass right through one another.
+As in reference~\cite{weinberg1990}, this feature limits the spatial resolution of the realizations to about a megaparsec.
 Appendix \ref{appx:adhez} summarizes the implementation.

 We adopt the adhesion approximation primarily because it is a fast, accurate way to track void dynamics.
 Because density fluctuations within voids are low amplitude, nonlinear dynamical effects are weak.
 Recent work \cite{hamaus2015, stopyra2021, schuster2023} demonstrates that voids are well suited to the Zel'dovich approximation and the related adhesion algorithm.
-The realizations of large-scale structure we construct are geared toward the void-dominated linear regime; they are distinct from full $n$-body simulations that track small-scale nonlinear dynamics with Poisson solvers and ODE integrators.
+The realizations of large-scale structure we construct are geared toward toward modelling voids in the linear and translinear regimes; they are distinct from full $n$-body simulations that track small-scale nonlinear dynamics with Poisson solvers and ODE integrators.